pariweshsubedi/libra-bbchain-port/README.md

 Please refer to https://github.com/pariweshsubedi/libra-kubernetes-document-verification

 # Note for testing other custom modules
-The `bbchain-test` package can be modified to test and publish any custom modules/scripts by defining path to their source and dependencies.
+The `bbchain-test` package can be modified to publish any custom modules/scripts by defining path to their source and dependencies.